amirharduf/FFDB_Sleep/README.md

 * Modify the code's general parameters
 ````
 % General Parameters
-saveData = 0		#Set to 1 to save analysis results in .xlsx file in the pathMain folder
+saveData = 0		#Set to 1 to save analysis results in .xlsx file in the folder of the experiment ("expName")
 ````

 * Parameters related to data analysis: